-Discover Dies, also referred to as level two dies, are not complicated to use.
+Discover Dies are not complicated to use.
 Many require only a single cut, but they may take a little thought before cutting.

 1. Use Pattern Paper